-The Payment Accounts Directive aims to improve the transparency and comparability of fee information about payment accounts (including current accounts), help people switch payment accounts, and ensure every EU resident has access to a basic bank account.
+The PARs aim to improve the transparency and comparability of fee information about payment accounts (including current accounts), help people switch payment accounts, and make sure every UK resident has access to a basic bank account.

-- access to basic bank accounts to ensure that all consumers legally resident in the EU have access to basic banking services, whatever their financial situation, to reduce financial and social exclusion.
+- access to basic bank accounts to make sure that all consumers legally resident in the EU have access to basic banking services, whatever their financial situation, to reduce financial and social exclusion

 This contributes to our objectives of ensuring an appropriate level of consumer protection and promoting effective competition in the interests of consumers.

-The parts of the PARs relating to fee information and switching benefit consumers who have a current account or other type of payment account (including packaged accounts), or are considering opening one.
+The parts of the PARs relating to fee information and switching, benefit consumers who have a current account or other type of payment account (including packaged accounts), or who are considering opening one.

-The provisions on basic bank accounts ensure all consumers can access basic banking services throughout the EU, regardless of their nationality or place of residence.
+The provisions on basic bank accounts ensure all consumers can access basic banking services throughout the UK, regardless of their nationality or place of residence.

 - placing funds in the account